mediacloud/backend/doc/api_2_0_spec/admin_api_2_0_spec.md

 #API URLs

-*Note:* by default the API only returns a subset of the available fields in returned objects.
-The returned fields are those that we consider to be the most relevant to users of the API.
-If the `all_fields` parameter is provided and is non-zero, then a more complete list of fields will be returned.
-For space reasons, we do not list the `all_fields` parameter on individual API descriptions.

 ## Authentication

 This document describes API calls for administrative users.
 These calls are intended for users running their own install of Media Cloud.